Initially, on the client’s request the development process was divided into 3 milestones.

 The second milestone was primarily concerned with API-related issues.
 After the REST specifications were confirmed, we implemented a prototype model that was later used for the communication between the REST API and the web part.
 SSL Certificates were implemented.
 This made it easier to build the live deployment solution later on.

 The third milestone was to design the user interface for users logged in to the system, which in turn brought about changes in the general design.
 In addition, a couple of new functions had to be implemented.
-The software solution developed by Redwerk supports a great number of web browsers, i.e. Internet Explorer 9 and 10, Firefox, Google Chrome and Safari (for iPad).
+Redwerk software development outsourcing team found a solution to support a great number of web browsers, i.e. Internet Explorer 9 and 10, Firefox, Google Chrome and Safari (for iPad).
 The design was prepared to be adaptable for Retina displays in the future.
 A number of UI elements were created as jQuery plug-ins, which means that they can be re-used easily.

 As far as the authentication method is concerned, Redwerk’s team built a simple solution based on the classic email and password combination as well as social network authentication via Twitter and Facebook.
 We even made it possible to display a user’s Gravatar.
 For this purpose, Java components were used and re-coded as a service in Scala.